elvis7t/recordset-database/README.md

-# PHP Database Manager
+# PHP Database Manager RecordSet

-This is a simple library for managing database connections, results pagination and building queries in PHP.
+This is a simple library for managing database connections and building queries in PHP.

 ## Usage